The Allure of Antique Ninja Weapons: A Collector’s Guide to Identification and Authentication

 Traditional Metals and Their Telltale Signs

-Genuine antique weapons from the Muromachi to Edo periods (roughly 14th to 19th centuries) were forged from tamahagane (traditional Japanese steel) or, in later periods, high-quality wrought iron imported from Europe.
+Genuine antique weapons from the Muromachi to Edo periods were forged from tamahagane (traditional Japanese steel) or, in later periods, high-quality wrought iron imported from Europe.
 Modern reproductions often use modern carbon steel, stainless steel, or cast iron—which exhibit different corrosion patterns and hardness.

 • Rust and Patina: Authentic iron and steel develop a reddish-brown rust that is consistent with centuries of exposure to humidity and oils.
+This rust is dense and adheres tightly.
 Modern steel rusts differently—often as a powdery red oxide that flakes off.
 Check for patina on the tang (nakago) and in crevices.
 A uniform patina across the entire object is a positive sign; uneven or "painted-on" patina is a red flag.
+Use a 10x loupe to examine if the rust penetrates the surface or sits on top.

-• Forge Scale: Hand-forged items often retain black forge scale in crevices, especially around the tang or handle fittings.
+• Forge Scale: Hand-forged items often retain black forge scale (magnetite) in crevices, especially around the tang or handle fittings.
 Machine-ground reproductions lack this scale or have it artificially applied (which can be detected with a magnet or close inspection under magnification).
+Real forge scale is flaky and hard; fake scale is often a black paint that smears when rubbed with a solvent.

 Craftsmanship Details That Reveal Authenticity